abazrafshan/ReadmeGenerator/Develop/readme.md

   ## Install

-  Install dependencies for this application by running command d
+  Install dependencies for this application by running command npm i

   ## Usage

-  d
+  It's free to use

   ## License